 I think it's a time where you grow the most.
 Other than physically, you are put into so many new situations and really gather most of the knowledge you use for the rest of your life, which is crazy because it's the most influential and reckless you will be.
 It's just a really strange and vulnerable time which is perfect to pull from.
 There's a lot of power there.

 What were you like as a teenager?

-I was really into pop punk music, my hair was always dyed colours and I went to the mall a lot.
+I was really into pop punk music, my hair was always dyed colors and I went to the mall a lot.
 I would stay up all night watching music videos on MTV, talking about them on the phone with my friend until we had to go to school in the morning.
 I was from a small town so the only thing to do other than that was walk around Wal-Mart.
 My friends and I would play pranks on each other relentlessly and always got in trouble.
-We all worked at the same movie theatre that I was fired from three different times.
+We all worked at the same movie theater that I was fired from three different times.

 If we were to rewind time and peek inside your teenage bedroom, what posters would we find on your wall?